 Who Trades Forex?

-When businesses want to buy or sell products or services with companies in other countries, they rely on banks to help them complete the transaction.
+Large financial institutions, including commercial and investment banks, often trade forex for their own account in the Interbank forex market, as well as acting as market makers when asked to execute currency transactions for clients.
+When businesses want to buy or sell products or services with companies in other countries, they rely on major banks and other financial institutions to help them complete the necessary foreign exchange transaction.

 Pros and Cons of Forex Trading